Gdrangstveit/PlaneMaker/README.md

 2) Process file for program reading (explained below)
 3) Open program in an IDE
 4) Enter all the information for your aircraft in imperial units (for some unknown values enter info for a similar aircraft)
-5) To use the Design Mode, change the boolean next to 'RunSysDesign' to True 6)Run the program
+5) To use the Design Mode, change the boolean next to 'RunSysDesign' to True (if not skip steps 6-9)
+6) Run the program
 7) Enter the values given by the Design Mode
 8) Rerun Design Mode to ensure accuracy
 9) Change the boolean next to 'RunSysDesign' to false
+10) Set 'AbridgedOutputs' to 'False' for long outputs or 'True' for short outputs
-10) Run the program
+11) Run the program
-11) Evaluate the outputs and make changes to your aircraft as needed.
+12) Evaluate the outputs and make changes to your aircraft as needed.
-12) If you encounter any issues, report them to gjdrangstveit@gmail.com with subject 'Plane Maker 2 Issue'
+13) If you encounter any issues, report them to gjdrangstveit@gmail.com with subject 'Plane Maker 2 Issue'

 Airfoil File: